halon-extras/rate/README.md

 **Returns**

 If `count` is greater than zero, it will increase the rate and return `true`, or return `false` if the limit is exceeded.
 If count is zero (`0`), it will return the number of items during the last `interval`.
+On error `none` is returned.

 **Example**